-Please see the section "Calibration" on page 30 to calibrate the Scratch 5 Machine prior to running your first test.
-Please see the section "Running a Scratch Test" on page 55 to see how to run a test.
+Please see the section "Calibration" on page 31 to calibrate the Scratch 5 Machine prior to running your first test.
+Please see the section "Running a Scratch Test" on page 57 to see how to run a test.

 - ▶ Save Directory.
 This is the directory (folder) where test results will be automatically saved after each test.
-You can choose the output directory by selecting the "..." button next to the text box, and selecting an output directory. - ▶ Show Files.
-This button opens the directory where the scratch data files are automatically saved. - Comments.
-These are test-specific comments which you can specify. - ▶ Run Test.
-This button runs a Scratch test. - ▶ View Data.
-This button will open the Scratch Data Viewer with the results of the last scratch test displayed.
-The Scratch Data Viewer can also be used to look at other scratch test data files.
+You can choose the output directory by selecting the "..." button next to the text box, and selecting an output directory. - Show Files.
+This button opens the directory where the scratch data files are automatically saved. - ▶ Sample Name.
+This is the name of the sample, and is also the "base name," used to determine the file name of the test results when automatically saved.
+The test results will be saved in a file in the format